ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

   - Path args and token must agree on box ID and file ID

 #### Upload Orchestration Service:
+- `GET /boxes`: Retrieve all boxes allowed based on claims or user role
 - `GET /boxes/{box_id}`: Retrieve a `ResearchDataUploadBox` by ID
 - `POST /boxes`: Create a new `ResearchDataUploadBox`
   - Requires Data Steward Role